Changing food for cats

 - Day 5 and 6: 25% old and 75% new food

-Health tip: Some cat owners sprinkle treats over the new food to introduce their cat to it.
+Health tip: Some cat owners sprinkle treats on the new food to introduce their cat to it.
 However, if your cat requires a special diet for health reasons, you should not do this.
-Cat food that is not tailored to your cat's special diet could harm your furry friend's health.
+Cat food that is not tailored to your cat's special diet could be harmful to your furry friend's health.
 If you have any questions or concerns, we recommend that you consult your veterinarian.

 Checklist: With these 5 tips, changing food becomes child's play